 For his auteur filmmaking debut, the pathbreaking Operafilm Orson Rehearsed, released on Naxos Records in March 2021, Hagen wrote the libretto/screenplay and score (both acoustic and electro-acoustic), stage (and film) directed, shot the film for the movies-within-the-film and staged opera, edited the film, and mixed the soundtrack.

 His memoir, Duet With the Past, was published in 2019 by McFarland.
 As a stage director, he has mounted new productions of his own works for the Kentucky Opera, Skylight Music Theater, and the Buffalo Philharmonic, among others.
-As a conductor he has led world premiere recordings of several of his operas; he has appeared on four discs as a collaborative pianist for his art songs.
+As a conductor he has led world premiere recordings of several of his operas; he has appeared on three discs as a collaborative pianist for his art songs.

 Born in 1961 in Milwaukee, Wisconsin and trained at UW-Madison, Curtis, and at the Juilliard School, Hagen’s music is recorded on Sony Classical, Naxos, Albany, CRI, Arsis, Klavier, Affetto, Sierra Classical, Bridge, and other labels.
 His stage direction, readings, and media scoring agent is Scott Levine; and his music is published and / or licensed by Peermusic Classical, Burning Sled, Carl Fischer, and E.C.
 Schirmer.
 A Manhattanite for 28 years, he and his wife, composer Gilda Lyons, moved Upstate in 2011 to raise their sons.